wai-ming-chan/GAN-SoilNitrogen/README.md

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to the GAN Soil Nitrogen Prediction project, please follow these steps:

--Fork the repository on GitHub.
+- Fork the repository on GitHub.
--Create a new branch for your feature or fix.
+- Create a new branch for your feature or fix.
--Commit your changes to the branch.
+- Commit your changes to the branch.
--Push your branch to GitHub.
+- Push your branch to GitHub.
--Submit a pull request to the main repository.
+- Submit a pull request to the main repository.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.